-Satellite Laser Ranging (SLR) was established in the mid-1960s, with early ground system developments by NASA, SAO, and CNES.
+Satellite Laser Ranging (SLR) was established in the mid-1960s, with early ground system developments by NASA and CNES.
 Early US and French satellites provided laser targets that were used mainly for inter-comparison with other tracking systems, refinement of orbit determination techniques, and as input to the development of ground station fiducial networks and global gravity field models.
 Early SLR brought the results of orbit determination and station positions to the meter level of accuracy.
-The SLR network was expanded in the 1970s and 1980s as other groups built and deployed systems, and technological improvements began the evolution toward the decimeter and centimeter accuracy.
+The SLR network was expanded in the 1970s and 1980s as other groups built and deployed systems and technological improvements began the evolution toward the decimeter and centimeter accuracy.
 Since 1976, the main geodetic target has been LAGEOS (subsequently joined by LAGEOS-2 in 1992), providing the backbone of the SLR technique's contribution to the realization of the International Terrestrial Reference Frame (ITRF).
-Lunar tracking activity began in 1969 after the deployment of the first retro-reflector array on the surface of the Moon by the Apollo 11 astronauts.

-Tracking campaigns were initially organized through COSPAR and through the Satellite and Lunar Laser Ranging (SLR/LLR) Sub-commission on the Coordination of Space Techniques for Geodesy and Geodynamics (CSTG).
+Tracking campaigns were initially organized through COSPAR, the IAG Satellite and Lunar Laser Ranging (SLR/LLR) Sub-commission and the joint Commission on the Coordination of Space Techniques for Geodesy and Geodynamics (CSTG).

 With strong encouragement from the President of the CSTG, the Sub-commission Steering Committee undertook the formation of the International Laser Ranging Service, ILRS in April 1998, following a similar initiative that had brought the GPS community together under the International GPS (now GNSS) Service, IGS, in 1993.

-The ILRS is one of the space geodetic services of the International Association of Geodesy (IAG) and is a member of the IAG's Global Geodetic Observing System (GGOS).
+During the past few years, the Global Geodetic Observing System (GGOS) has been established as the Observing System of the International Association of Geodesy (IAG), working with all the IAG components to provide the geodetic infrastructure necessary for monitoring the Earth system and for global change research.
 The ILRS is a major component of GGOS, providing observations that contribute to the determination of the three fundamental geodetic observables and their variations, that is, Earth's shape, Earth's gravity field and Earth's rotational motion.
 The ILRS continues as one of the fundamental inputs to the ITRF.
-Currently, 35 stations in the ILRS network track 60 - 70 satellites in LEO, MEO, GNSS, and synchronous orbits.
+Currently, 35 stations in the ILRS network track 30 - 40 satellites in LEO, MEO, GNSS, and synchronous orbits.
 Some stations in the ILRS network support lunar ranging and ranging to the Lunar Orbiter, with plans to extend ranging to interplanetary missions with optical transponders.